benedekrozemberczki/TADW/README.md

   ...
   n: [2018, 10000]}
 ```
 If the feature matrix is **dense** it is assumed that it is stored as csv with comma separators.
-It has a header, the first collumn contains node identifiers and it is sorted by these identifers.
+It has a header, the first column contains node identifiers and it is sorted by these identifers.
 It should look like this:

 | **NODE ID**| **Feature 1** | **Feature 2** | **Feature 3** | **Feature 4** |
 | --- | --- | --- | --- |--- |